 They supported my late partner whilst she was ill and was about to start her chemo, so was least I could do.
 I had a training plan and spent twelve weeks intense training before doing the ride.

-Well that’s all from me in this post.
+Well that’s all from me in this post for T-SQL Tuesday #111.
 Hopefully it’s given you an insight into some of my past and present motivations.

 I’m very grateful to everybody who’s helped me stay motivated over the years.
 Including members of the SQL Server community, all the Merriott Wheelers cyclists and my wife.